New Book Claims Hillary Clinton’s 2016 Campaign Was Plagued By Bickering

 — The Hill (@thehill) April 13, 2017

 Since her defeat, Clinton has remained relatively quiet.
 However, in the past few weeks, she has begun to speak out about her loss.
-According to the Independent Women’s Forum, Clinton expressed that she believes that misogyny, amongst a number of other factors, played a role in her surprise defeat.
+According to the Independent Women’s Forum, Clinton expressed that she believes that misogyny, among a number of other factors, played a role in her surprise defeat.

 “But it is fair to say as you just did that certainly, misogyny played a role.
 That just has to be admitted.
 And why and what the underlying reasons why is what I’m trying to parse out myself,” Clinton admitted.